ThomasScialom/QuestEval/README.md

 ### Text Simplification:

-The metric is effective with its default parameters.
+For Text Simplification, we recommand to activate the BERTScore for computing the similairty between two answers: *do_BERTScore=True* when loading the metric.
 It ranks better the systems than BLEU or SARI metrics as reported in (comming very soon).

 ### Data2text: